Core Data Concepts

 Empower abides by the data management paradigm known as the Medallion Architecture.
 Medallion focuses on enabling rapid, reliable, and scalable data pipelines, while providing robust data governance and quality checks.

-- Bronze Layer: The "raw" or "ingest" layer, where data is ingested from various sources in its original, unprocessed form.
-The goal is to capture a complete and accurate representation of the source data.
+Where data is ingested from various sources in its original, unprocessed form.
+The goal is to capture a complete and accurate representation of the source data. - Silver Layer: The "clean" or "trusted" layer.

-- Silver Layer: The "clean" or "trusted" layer, where data is processed, cleaned, and transformed.
-Quality checks and data governance rules are applied in this layer to ensure the data is accurate, reliable, and ready for analysis.
+Where data is processed, cleaned, and transformed.
+Quality checks and data governance rules are applied in this layer to ensure the data is accurate, reliable, and ready for analysis. - Gold Layer: The "semantic" or "consumption" layer.

-- Gold Layer: The "semantic" or "consumption" layer, where data is further transformed and enriched into a format suitable for consumption by end-users (like business analysts) or applications (like BI tools).
+Where data is further transformed and enriched into a format suitable for consumption by end-users (like business analysts) or applications (like BI tools).
 The goal is to create a user-friendly, high-value dataset that drives insights and decision-making.